saramibreak/DiscImageCreator/README.md

      => These needs DPM(Data position measurement). cue, ccd doesn't support DPM.
         You need to use the [Alcohol 120/52%](http://www.alcohol-soft.com/) to store it,
   - Alpha-ROM, ROOT, TAGES [duplicated(double, triple) sector]
-     => It can read in reverse, but specifications are not decided in redump.org
+     => It can read in reverse, but specifications are not decided in redump

   Nintendo Wii U
    => This is a BD based disc, but I don't know the details.